rdugan/iceriver-oc/README.md

 # Usage Tips
 It is highly recommended you have a power meter attached to your machines, to ensure you are within your PSU limits.
 This is especially true for KS3M, which has very little PSU headroom even at stock settings.

 KS0 Pro ASICs need special attention to cooling.
-The MOSFETs on these already run very hot, so hardware modifications for improved cooling are highly recommended - including heatsinks, and better airflow.
+The power stages on these already run very hot, so hardware modifications for improved cooling are highly recommended - including heatsinks, and better airflow.

 CLOCK OFFSET PERCENTAGE AND HASHRATE INCREASE PERCENTAGE SHOULD BE EQUAL ON A HEALTHY MACHINE.